 UD is the most affordable college that earned a spot on The Princeton Review’s 2017 list of top study abroad schools.
 Its Institute for Global Studies (IGS) coordinates about 100 programs annually, specializing in short-term, faculty-led programs.
 Students can study abroad at UD for as little as one week (spring break) and as long as one semester, with the option of a foreign exchange program.
 Whether you’re looking to spend a winter in Antarctica or complete a summer internship in Vietnam, UD can send you there.
 To help students afford these trips, IGS offers two scholarship programs, need-based scholarships and the Delaware Diplomats program.
 For the semester-long study abroad programs, students must register for at least 12 credits, and each program’s page lists the available course options.
 Some programs include multiple countries within the semester; some are more competitive than others, and many programs offer students both a semester’s worth of academic credits and an internship.

-8. Connecticut College in New London, CT
+8. Connecticut College in New London, Connecticut

 Points Awarded: 23